 Dr Ruslan Pustovit

-Dr Pustovit’s major contribution to the gastrointestinal neurobiology field is demonstrated by a prominent review article about central and peripheral components of defecation control pathways and changes in the function of these pathways after spinal cord injury which he recently published in Spinal Cord (2017).
+From 2013-2023, Dr Pustovit’s research with Professor John Furness focused on neural pathways that control bowel function.
+Ruslan made the striking discovery that defecation is dependent on ghrelin receptors, but not ghrelin (PMID:28801520).
+Dr Pustovit’s major contribution to the gastrointestinal neurobiology field is demonstrated by a prominent review article about central and peripheral components of defecation control pathways and changes in the function of these pathways after spinal cord injury published in Spinal Cord (PMID:29142293).

 From 2023 onwards, Dr Pustovit was recruited to The Florey’s Translational Cardiovascular and Renal Research Group, Systems Neuroscience Theme led by Associate Professor Yugeesh Lankadeva.
 Dr Pustovit’s current research include:

 - Understanding the impact of seizures on cardiac sympathetic nerve activity and heart dysfunction.
 His aim is to develop new therapies to mitigate sudden unexpected death in epilepsy (SUDEP) – This collaborative research program across The Florey’s Epilepsy Mission and Systems Neuroscience Theme is supported by a MRFF grant [2022-2025].